You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 X: , Y:

-The following template outputs the current document as an HTML table with Id, Description and Status columns:
+Example: Export the current document to an HTML table with columns ID, Description, and Status.

 </tbody> </table>